 George Moses Horton was born into slavery on a North Carolina tobacco plantation, likely in 1798.
-He spent his childhood as a slave on a farm in Chatham County, where he taught himself to read and began composing poetry.
+As a child, he was enslaved on a farm in Chatham County, where he taught himself to read and began composing poetry.

-In 1815 Horton was transferred to a new master, who sent him on frequent trips to Chapel Hill.
+In 1815 Horton was enslaved by a different man, who sent him on frequent trips to Chapel Hill.
 There, Horton met students from the University of North Carolina; these students encouraged him to pursue poetry, donated books for his education, and occasionally commissioned poems from him.
-Although Horton could not write, he composed poems in his head while plowing fields and later dictated them to others.
+Although Horton could not write, he composed poems in his head while being forced to plow fields and later dictated them to others.

 Horton worked closely with a professor’s wife, Caroline Lee Hentz, who tutored him in grammar and helped him secure publication in small newspapers.
-In 1829 Horton published his first book, The Hope of Liberty (J. Gales & Sons), which he hoped would earn him enough income to purchase his freedom.
-While this was not the case, with this collection Horton became the first black author in the South to publish a book, as well as the only American to publish a book while living in slavery.
+In 1829, Horton published his first book, The Hope of Liberty (J. Gales & Sons), which he hoped would earn him enough income to purchase his freedom.
+While this was not the case, with this collection Horton became the first Black author in the South to publish a book, as well as the only American to publish a book while being enslaved.

 Naked Genius (William B. Smith, 1865)